moekimora/lostinstarrail/README.md

   - Changed the scoring system
   - Changed the survival gamemode's ID generation from **150** to **250**

+## v1.0.31
+- Several bug fixes and improvements
+  - There's a bug where if you choose Herta Space Station and play Survival mode, the website will crash.
+The same will happen when playing Herta Space Station in Standard Mode with the number of rounds > **58**.
+This is now fixed.
+  - Buffed score condition for Survival mode.
+  - You can now press **Spacebar** to guess faster and move to the next round faster.
+  - There's a bug related to the Spacebar that add multiple result text on screen when pressing Spacebar *after* click **Guess**.
+This is now fixed.
+  - There's also a bug related to the Next Round function and Spacebar that skips a round text when pressing Spacebar *after* click **Next Round**.
+This is now fixed.

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.